Medically Reviewed by: Jess Beck, LCSW

 As mentioned before, not all failure to launch cases can be pinpointed back to a specific cause.
 However, being aware of what can trigger failure to launch syndrome can help stop its development or prevent it entirely.

-Failure to Launch Symptoms
+Symptoms Of Failure to Launch Syndrome

 It is a common misconception that young adults who are dealing with failure to launch syndrome are simply just lazy.
 Most young adults have reasons as to why they are struggling to transition into adulthood.
 Unfortunately, these reasons need to be identified and addressed in order for young adults to make real progress in their lives.